 Alternatively, ADHF may occur abruptly as a result of an acute insult such as the onset of atrial fibrillation, acute coronary syndrome, pneumonia, myocarditis, acute valvular dysfunction, acute kidney failure, or pulmonary embolism, among others.6

 All of the above etiologies involve damage to or increased strain on cardiac tissue, triggering a series of neurohormonal responses.
 In response to a reduction in cardiac output and resultant hypoperfusion, activation of the sympathetic nervous system (SNS) and the renin-angiotensin-aldosterone system (RAAS) manifests as increased secretion of norepinephrine as well as angiotensin II and aldosterone, respectively.
 These effects are beneficial in maintaining cardiac output and vital organ perfusion in the short term; however, chronic activation of these systems worsens cardiac function in the long term.
 Chronic SNS activation can cause vasoconstriction, thereby increasing systemic vascular resistance (SVR, also known as afterload) and negative myocardial remodeling, and worsening pump dysfunction.5 Activation of the RAAS also results in vasoconstriction as well as collagen deposition with fibrosis and further remodeling of myocardial tissue.
-In addition, RAAS activation causes renal sodium and water retention which ...
+In addition, RAAS activation causes renal sodium and water retention which increases ...